vasilionjea/lofi-dx/README.md

 # search-query
 [![Build Status](https://github.com/vasilionjea/webpack-frontend-template/actions/workflows/unit-tests.yml/badge.svg)](https://github.com/vasilionjea/webpack-frontend-template/actions/workflows/unit-tests.yml)

-Typescript query [tokenizer](#tokenizer), [parser](#parser), and [inverted index](#inverted-index) for client side apps.
+A Typescript query [tokenizer](#tokenizer), [parser](#parser), and [inverted index](#inverted-index) for client side apps.
 Has support for required, negated, and phrase queries.
 A set of default stopwords that can be extended are filtered out from search queries and the index.
 Search results are ranked using simple [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 About _12.3 KB_ minified uncompressed.

 Demo: https://vasilionjea.github.io/search-query